How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • 41-43rd: The process of finger formation and spine growth continues.

-• 44th: The uterus increases significantly, and it occupies the main space of the abdominal cavity, the dog’s mammary glands noticeably grow, and the fur around them falls out.
+• 44th: The uterus increases significantly, and it occupies the main space of the abdominal cavity; the dog’s mammary glands noticeably grow, and the fur around them falls out.
 By palpation, it will already be possible to feel the future offspring, but it is not yet possible to determine their number.
 At this time, it is necessary to exclude any types of activity (running, jumping, etc.).

-• 45-47th: The size of the fetuses is almost 9 cm, the pelvic bones continue to form and grow.
+• 45-47th: The size of the fetuses is almost 9 cm, and the pelvic bones continue to form and grow.

-• 50th: In the area of the abdominal walls, you can see the movement of the puppies, because they have already grown to 12 cm, have a formed body and weigh about 75% of the weight of newborns.
+• 50th: In the area of the abdominal walls, you can see the movement of the puppies because they have already grown to 12 cm, have a formed body, and weigh about 75% of the weight of newborns.

 • 51st: Minor milk secretions from the mammary glands are possible (especially during the second and subsequent pregnancies).

-• 52-54th: The abdomen continues to grow and the animal spends most of its time resting and licking itself.
+• 52-54th: The abdomen continues to grow, and the animal spends most of its time resting and licking itself.
 Using an X-ray, you can already find out the number of fetuses.

 • 55-57th: The size of each fetus is almost 14-15 cm.